Jurong Region Line

-The Jurong Region Line (JRL) is a Mass Rapid Transit (MRT) line under construction in Singapore.
-It is planned to serve the western parts of the country, particularly the new town of Tengah and its surrounding areas.
-First envisioned as a Light Rail Transit (LRT) line in 2001, the project was put on hold throughout the 2000s before its current iteration as a MRT line was confirmed in 2013.
-The line is set to open in stages from 2027 to 2029.
-It will be the first MRT line to be fully elevated, and the fifth MRT line to be completely automated and driverless.
+The Jurong Region Line (JRL) is a Mass Rapid Transit (MRT) line under construction in Singapore, intended to serve the western region of the country, particularly the new town of Tengah and its surrounding districts.
+First proposed as a Light Rail Transit (LRT) system in 2001, the project was subsequently deferred before re-emerging in its current form as a fully fledged MRT line, which was officially confirmed in 2013.
+Construction is underway, with the line scheduled to open in stages between 2028 and 2029.
+Upon completion, it will become Singapore's first fully elevated MRT line and the fifth to operate entirely with automated, driverless trains.